AshwinRamachandran2002/snow-spider-agent/README.md

 ## 🚀 Quickstart

 1. **Snowflake Account**: ~~Follow this [guideline](https://github.com/xlang-ai/Spider2/blob/main/assets/Snowflake_Guideline.md) to get your own Snowflake username and password in our snowflake database.
-You must update `bigquery_credential.json` and `snowflake_credential.json`.~~ If you're a Snowflake employee, intern or collaborator, please contact `@canwen.xu` for account setup.
+You must update `bigquery_credential.json` and `snowflake_credential.json`.~~ If you're a Snowflake employee, intern or collaborator, please use [this form](https://forms.gle/nDo6ovuQhavkpYit5) to submit an account request.

 2. Create `snowflake_credential.json`.
 You can find the template in `spider-agent-snow/snowflake_credential.json.example`.